NCIP/pathway-interaction-database/README.md

 Welcome to the Pathway Interaction Database Project!

-The Pathway Interaction Database(PID) is software supporting the access and display of information about bio-molecular interactions and cellular processes assembled into signaling pathways.
+The Pathway Interaction Database(PID) is a software supporting the access and display of information about bio-molecular interactions and cellular processes assembled into signaling pathways.
 This software is developed in Perl.